No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Potential mitigations:**
   1. Use Transport Layer Security (TLS), if reasonably possible
   2. Do not send secret or sensitive data over HTTP or WebSockets
+  3. When using DH, have the dApp display a code that the user then enters into the wallet

 [Back to top ↑](#table-of-contents)